cloudfoundry/community/toc/rfc/rfc-0007-repository-ownership.md

 3. The TOC merges the PR.

 #### Case 5: A Working Group wants to delete a repository that it currently owns.
+⚠️ Deleting a repository will usually be rejected by the TOC.
+Please consider archiving instead.

 Approval requirements
 * The Working Group MUST approve the removal of the repository from the set of repositories that it owns.